nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 canvas.addEventListener('keyup', e => updateInputs(e, false, playerInputs));
 ```

 Then as part of out main rendering loop will use the previously calculated `dt` (the number of seconds since the previous frame) to update the player position.
 We simply multiply `dt` with a constant player speed (in this case 3 cells per second) and multiple the result with the `playerDir`.
-If the player is moving forward we add the resulting vector the `playerPos`, otherwise we subtract it:
+If the player is moving forward we add the resulting vector to `playerPos`, otherwise we subtract it:

 ```typescript
 if (playerInputs.moveForward || playerInputs.moveBackward) {